top banner

 • Every Three to Five Years: Surge protectors don't have an infinite lifespan.
 Over time, the internal components that absorb excess electricity can wear out, especially after multiple minor surges that you might not even notice.
 As a general guideline, consider replacing your surge protectors every three to five years.

-However, this can vary based on your local power conditions and how many surges the device has absorbed.
+However, how long a power strip lasts can vary based on your local power conditions and how many surges the device has absorbed.
 If you live in an area with frequent storms or unstable power, you might need to replace your protectors more often.

 Electrical safety experts universally recommend proactive replacement of surge protectors as part of regular electronic maintenance.
 Using outdated or damaged surge protectors can leave your devices vulnerable to damage from unexpected power surges.